iotempire/iotempower/.github/CONTRIBUTING.md

 If you have any questions, please view our [SUPPORT.md](SUPPORT.md) for ways to find help.

-We appreciate your contributions to IoT Empower and look forward to your active participation.
+We appreciate your contributions to IoTempower and look forward to your active participation.